Code-Institute-Submissions/project1-3/README.md

 ### Existing Features

-Allows the user to see appropriate content when clicking appropriate link
+Allows the user to see appropriate content when clicking on an appropriate link

 ### Features Left to Implement
 - Availibility 'calendar' could be implemented in Javascript, fetching availibity data from a text file that would be easier to edit than directly in the html file.